2018 FEATURED SPEAKERS

 Sunday, September 23rd

 1:30 p.m.
-Antique and Design Academy: Lori Cohen, “Collecting Antique Maps”
+Antiques and Design Academy: Lori Cohen, “Collecting Antique Maps”

 Antique maps have drawn the interest of scholars, explorers, collectors, and history buffs for centuries.
 What makes these documents so important and sought after in the collecting world?
 Enjoy an engaging and educational presentation by Lori Cohen, director of Arader Galleries, as she shares the many facets of antique map collecting, from cartographic firsts to cartographic curiosities.